MarcHoutreille/ASBL-Feriadart/README-copy.md

 ![Backoffice Articles](readme/backoffice-articles-section.png)

     - He can create a new Article that will be added to the "Articles" section in the Frontpage.
 All the fields are required except for the "URL".
 The picture will be also copied to the public folder /images/articles and it has a size limit of 5MB.
 When you create an Article the "article_date" value is assigned automatically according to the date/time it was created but you can change it afterwards.
-This date will affect the "Latest Articles" shown in the "Home" frontpage section.
+This date will affect the "Latest Articles" section shown in the "Home" frontpage.

 ![Backoffice Add Article](readme/backoffice-articles-add.png)